 Kigali Presidential Palace

-The Presidential Palace, residence of the former president of Rwanda, President J. Habyarimana – is near the airport on the eastern outskirts of Kigali.
-Habyarimana was the president whose plane was shot down on the 6th April 1994, the event that some say triggered the Rwandan Genocide.
+The Presidential Palace, the residence of the former president of Rwanda, President J. Habyarimana – is near the airport on the eastern outskirts of Kigali.
+Habyarimana was the president whose plane was shot down on the 6th of April 1994, the event that some say triggered the Rwandan Genocide.
 The former state house is now a museum that gives an overview of Rwanda’s history and a visit to the remains of the Falcon 60 presidential jet.

 For a truly immersive shopping experience, head to the vast warehouse complex known as Kimironko Market.
 This is the busiest and most popular market in town with vendors selling wares from all over Rwanda as well as East, Central and West Africa.
 You’ll find souvenirs and crafts for rock-bottom prices and swathes of kitenge fabric that can be transformed into unique clothing by the market’s on-site seamstresses.
 Kimironko is also a market place for local Rwandans with different sections selling colorful fruit and vegetables, clothing, home supplies and pungent meat and seafood.
 It’s chaotic, loud and often overwhelming, but the kaleidoscope of sights, sounds and smells serves as an authentic insight into everyday life in Kigali.